DHTMLX/docs-diagram/docs/guides/diagram_editor/editbar.md

 # Editbar

 Editbar is a part of the editor that provides controls for modifying values of the attributes of the Diagram items.
-You can select a necessary item and edit its attributes via the related Editbar options.
+You can select a necessary Diagram item and edit its attributes via the related Editbar options.

 ## Initializing Editbar